couchbaselabs/dcp-documentation/upr_design_spec.md

 7. If a deleted item, the item in the hash table is kept around, and will be until the deletion is persisted.
 8. The hash table partition is unlocked.
 9. The client gets a response that the item was accepted.

+## How KV mutations flow into Replicas

+When a server owns a replica partition, there is a UPR client feeding it mutations.
+This can be inside of ep-engine, or an external client feeding it the mutation is order.
+Once in the replica server, the flow is the same as a master server, with the exception that the mutations are already assigned the sequence update # by the master, and the replica preserves that sequence.

+## How front end clients ensure mutations are persisted to disk or replicated.

+Clients when performing a mutation can either block until the mutation is persisted, or receive the sequence update number, partition ID and current server failover ID and waits until the server has persisted it.

+There can be 3 kinds of blocking of the front end client to ensure persistence:

+1. The server blocks on the mutation response until the mutation is durable, by monitoring internally when the persisted sequence number is greater than or equal to assigned sequence number.
+2. The server sends back the high update sequence #, and the client makes a new type of connection, sends the sequence # and partition ID and failover ID, and server blocks until persistence has completed through that sequence.
+3. The server sends back the high update sequence #, and the client polls the server with the sequence #, partition ID and failover ID, and keeps polling until the server has completed persitence through that sequence.

+For 2 and 3 above, if the server's failover ID doesn't match the ID supplied by the client, it returns an error.
+The client will need to reexamine the server's version of the document and possible reperform the mutation to ensure it complete.
+If the server is no longer the master of that partition, it will return a "not my partition" error and the client will reload the cluster map and retry.

+To detect when a mutation is replicated to a replica node, the master server will return the sequence update number, partition ID and current server failover ID, and the client will connect to a replica and perform the same operation as 2 and 3 above, with the exception it's waiting not for persistance of the sequence #, but the arrival from the master.

+## How we can get single document ACID

+**This is outside the scope of the current implementation.** Assuming we'll never have multiset transactions (which would require distributed transactions), the thing preventing  single document ACID is the lack of Isolation of a single mutation.
+Mutations in this scheme will still be visible by all other clients before they are durable or replicated, which if there is master failure means updates can be seen by clients and then subsequently lost.

 ## How items in the partition write queue flow to couchstore